microsoft/PowerApps-TestEngine/docs/Yaml/README.md

 # Yaml Format

-Tests are defined in YAML following the same guidelines as Power FX does.
+Tests are defined in YAML following the same guidelines as Power Fx does.
 To find out more about the Power Fx YAML formula grammar, view [this](https://docs.microsoft.com/en-us/power-platform/power-fx/yaml-formula-grammar).

 View the [samples](../../samples/) folder for detailed examples.